qqtop/Nim-Snippets/README.md

 # Nim-Snippets

-Collection of short programs and libraries in Nim
+Collection of experiments , short programs and libraries in Nim

 Tested on linux only.